open-webrtc-toolkit/owt-server/doc/servermd/Server.md

    > **Note**: The libfdk_aac is designated as "non-free", please make sure you have got proper authority before using it.

-1. Go to Release-<Version>/audio_agent folder, compile ffmpeg with libfdk_acc with below command:
+1. Go to Release-<Version>/audio_agent folder, compile ffmpeg with libfdk_aac with below command:

         compile_ffmpeg_with_libfdkaac.sh
 > **Note**: This compiling script will install all dependencies for ffmpeg with libfdk_aac.
 If those dependencies are not expected on deployment machines, please run the script on other proper machine.